Humanitarian visas allow people facing substantial discrimination or human rights abuses to relocate to Australia.

 The Federal Court in V v MIMA observed the following relevant facts in respect of political opinion:

 - It is enough that a person holds or is believed to have hold viewed antithetic to instruments of government;

 - It is not necessary that a person be a member of a political party or other public organisation or that the person’s opposition to the instruments of government be a matter of public knowledge.

 - Political opinion within the meaning of the Convention is clearly not limited to party politics in the sense that expression is understood in a parliamentary democracy.

-We are pleased to confirm that our client’s application for Humanitarian Visa was approved and that he is now living safely in Australia.
+The application for Humanitarian Visa was approved, and our client now resides safely in Australia.